fogus/spiel/pyramidenspiel/gorgias/README.markdown

  * The problem of conduct
  * The problem of governance

-In *Helmet* it is your task to participate in a philosophical debate that covers, preferably in equal parts, these three core topics.
+In *Gorgias* it is your task to participate in a philosophical debate that covers, preferably in equal parts, these three core topics.
 These topics are abstractly represented as symbols on a special pyramid die, or as the first three numbers on a regular die:

  Topic | Pyramid | Die
  :---: | :---: | :---: